UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

 It provides a wide variety of assertions for testing all sorts of situations.

-It allows for a setup and tear down workflow both before and after all tests and before and after each test.
+It allows for a setup and tear down work flow both before and after all tests and before and after each test.

 It's well known and well understood.